Major League Baseball has seen its first work stoppage in 26 years.

-The league and players’ union were unlikely to reach an agreement on a new collective bargaining agreement by the 11:59 p.m.
-ET deadline on Wednesday, resulting in the owners locking out the players.
+As expected, the league and players’ union were unable to reach an agreement on a new collective bargaining agreement by the 11:59 p.m.
+ET deadline on Wednesday, resulting in a lockout.

 Because this is in the offseason, the lockout means that all player activity relating to their teams is halted.
 This means no free-agent signings, no use of team facilities and no contact between a team and player until a new agreement is reached.